Get Involved! Become a Volunteer!

 - Brian Bialecki, American College of Radiology

-Each year, IHE USA recruites volunteer monitors to verify testing at the IHE North American Connectathon 2015, January 26 - 30, 2015, in downtown Cleveland, Ohio.
-Monitors use their skills and expertise to review and evaluate interoperability tests completed by participating organizations at the Connectathon.
+Each year, IHE USA recruits volunteer monitors to verify testing at the IHE North American Connectathon, January 25 - 29, 2016, in downtown Cleveland, Ohio.
+Monitors use their skills and expertise to review and evaluate interoperability tests completed by participating organizations at the IHE Connectathon.

 As a monitor, you will gain exposure to the latest standards, cutting-edge technology, and the engineers that make it all possible.
 Our unique, practical learning environment provides the experience you need to grow professionally.

 IHE USA's monitor program is a highly competitive and respected program that is vital to both the individual’s professional development and industry as a whole.
 Learn more about eligibility requirements for this exciting opportunity.